apop5/patina/docs/src/rfc/text/0017-aml-parser.md

 There are many existing implementations, such as [edk2's AcpiTableDxe](https://github.com/tianocore/edk2/blob/edb5331f787519d1abbcf05563c7997453be2ef5/MdeModulePkg/Universal/Acpi/AcpiTableDxe/AmlChild.c#L4).

 An (incomplete) implementation for application-side interpretation of AML bytecode exists in the [Rust `acpi` crate](https://github.com/rust-osdev/acpi).
+While the intent of the `acpi` crate is to interpret and execute AML after boot, there is significant overlap in the low-level parsing code between the firmware and application side of AML functionality.

 ## Alternatives + Open Questions